 Like 31 other states, Indiana, requires those applying for licenses to submit a “national criminal background check.”
 Prospective nurses with a felony or criminal conviction may wonder if this will keep them from being employed.
-There is hope, however, as the Indiana Professional Licensing Agency has discretion to either approve an application with no further action or request an individual’s appearance before the board to gather more information.
+There is hope, however, as the Indiana Professional Licensing Agency can approve an application without further action.
+Or request an individual’s appearance before the board to gather more information.

 Indiana Professional Licensing Agency Criminal Background Hearings

 Individuals set to have a hearing in front of the board may be asking what steps they need to take.
 In addition to requesting an appearance, the PLA may request additional information regarding the criminal activity or related documentation.
 Applicants who don’t have these items on hand can obtain them from the court or law enforcement agency that processed the matter.
 Further, the PLA can require applicants to write a statement explaining how the offense gets resolved.

 Nurses who seek a professional license in Indiana can have previous offenses expunged from their criminal history.
 Applicants can do this by petitioning the local court or through private legal counsel.
 Once a court grants a petition, the file is deleted or sealed.
 The court will send the files to the Indiana State Police Expungement Section, and they will comply with the order.
 Afterward, you can apply for a nursing license, which will likely get approved without further investigation.

 Suppose you got denied clearance for a license from a board criminal background check.
 Contact Chelle Law for assistance.
 We help ensure all related court documents are collected and complete any statement you write.
 Obtaining an attorney with experience will help you present your case most favorably.
 They can help you obtain your license and get on with your career.

 Contact Chelle Law today if you have questions about Indiana Board Criminal Background Checks and want to learn more about our services.

 - Can a Felon Become a Nurse? | Nursing License Felony Conviction